sivakumar-sivaprakasam/SparkLab/README.md

 The above command will start Spark Master.
 You can access Spark Master by launching browser and go to `http://localhost:8080/`

 Once Spark Master is started, we can now attach worker(s) to Spark Master.
 In this lab, we've single master/worker setup.
 But in your applicative environment, you may have many worker nodes to form Spark cluster.

-On your worker nodes, download & install Spark and run following commands.
+*** Remember you must install Spark on all your worker nodes. ***

 Launch terminal and run following commands.
 You can get Spark Master URL from `http://localhost:8080` (note down URL showing on top of the page).
 Normally it starts with `spark://{host name}:{port number}`